 You’ll find research projects and clinical trial opportunities on our forum.

 People living with secondary breast cancer can find clinical trials through Make 2nds Count's Patient Trials Advocate Service.
 The service matches people living with secondary breast cancer with a nurse who can talk you through the process and help you find clinical trials.

 You could also ask a member of your treatment team if they know about any clinical trials that you might be able to take part in.

 Deciding whether to take part in a clinical trial can be overwhelming and you may feel unsure about the right option for you.

-Speak to people who have been through similar experiences on our confidential Forum.
-Breast Cancer Now’s Someone Like Me service can put you in touch with someone who has had a similar experience, so you can talk through your worries and share experiences over the phone or by email.
+Speak to people who have been through similar experiences on our confidential forum.
+Our Someone Like Me service - please see below - can put you in touch with someone who has had a similar experience, so you can talk through your worries and share experiences over the phone or by email.

 You can listen to other people’s experiences of clinical trials on the Healthtalk website.

-If you would like any further information and support about clinical trials for breast cancer or just want to talk things through, you can speak to one of our experts by calling our free Helpline on 0808 800 6000.
+If you would like any further information and support about clinical trials for breast cancer or just want to talk things through, you can speak to one of our experts by calling our free helpline, below.